amirrh6/Litegram/README.md

 * Fully documented, Employs identical names for methods and classes as those found in the official API
 * Uses Guzzle as the HTTP client
 * Provides type hints for IDE autocompletion
-* TODO: Complete implementation of all methods and classes
-* TODO: Concurrent (bulk) requests: Has been experimentally implemented for some methods
-* TODO: Async requests
-* TODO: Provide helper utilities (e.g. For formatting messages using HTML or Markdown) and builtin checks (e.g. Making sure the message text's length does not exceed 4096 chars)

 Litegram is still in early development stages so expect bugs and non-backward compatible changes.